hkim1596/Visualizing-Textual-Similarity/README.md

 # Visualizing-Textual-Similarity of Shakespearean Suspect Texts: An Examination of the Henry VI Plays

-This repository houses interactive and static figures for the following article pbulished by Oxford University Press on behalf of EADH.
+This repository houses interactive and static figures for the following article published by Oxford University Press on behalf of EADH.

 Heejin Kim.
-"Visualizing-Textual-Similarity of Shakespearean Suspect Texts: An Examination of the <em>Henry VI</em> Plays" <em>Digital Scholarship in the Humanities</em>
+"Visualizing-Textual-Similarity of Shakespearean Suspect Texts: An Examination of the <em>Henry VI</em> Plays" <em>Digital Scholarship in the Humanities</em> (forthcoming)

 DOI: https://10.1093/llc/fqaa064